skywa/CleaningData_Project/README.md

 - **CodeBook.md**: description of the process and variables

 ##CODE:
-- **run_Analysis.R**: Code used to read in data, clean it, and convert it to a tidy data set
+- **run_analysis.R**: Code used to read in data, clean it, and convert it to a tidy data set

 ##INPUTS:
 - **X_test.txt**: variable data (e.g. acceleration for x, y, z directions)